A characterization of constant $p$-mean curvature surfaces in the Heisenberg group $H_1$: Introduction and main results

-Therefore, $\zeta_{1}(y)$ constitutes a complete set of invariants for $p$-minimal surfaces of special type I (or of special type II).
-And both $\zeta_{1}(y)$ and $\zeta_{2}(y)$ constitute a complete set of invariants for $p$-minimal surfaces of general type.
-We hence give a {\bf representaion} for $p$-minimal surfaces (see Section \ref{othocs}).
-From Theorem \ref{main041}, together with, Theorem \ref{main001} and Theorem \ref{main011}, it holds immediately that the following version of fundamental theorem for $p$-minimal surfaces in $H_{1}$.
+Therefore, $\zeta_{1}(y)$ constitutes a complete set of invariants for $p$-minimal surfaces of special type I (or of special type II), whereas both $\zeta_{1}(y)$ and $\zeta_{2}(y)$ constitute a complete set of invariants for $p$-minimal surfaces of general type.
+We hence give a {\bf representation} for $p$-minimal surfaces (see Section \ref{othocs}).
+From Theorem \ref{main041}, together with Theorem \ref{main021}, the following version of the fundamental theorem holds immediately for $p$-minimal surfaces in $H_{1}$.

+Analogs for constant $p$-mean curvature surfaces are also included in Subsection \ref{norconstp}.
+We first derive the general form of $\alpha$ to the Codazzi-like equation \eqref{Codeq01} for $c\neq 0$ ( stated as Theorem \ref{consta}), and Proposition \ref{metricform} provides the formula for the induced metric $a$ and $b$. \begin{thm} Besides the trivial solution $\alpha(x)=0$, the Codazzi-like equation \eqref{Codeq01} for nonzero $c$ has the special solutions